CARE ACT 2014

 - use of ‘free’ media such as newspaper, local radio stations, social media;

 - the local authority’s own and other appropriate internet websites, including support for the self-assessment of needs;

 - third party internet content and applications;

 Some groups in need of information and advice about care and support may have particular requirements.
-The local authority must ensure that their information and advice service has due regard to the needs of these people.
-These include, but are not limited to:
+These may include:

 - people with sensory impairments, such as visual impairment, deafblind and hearing impaired;

 - people who do not have English as a first language;